 Lori Morgan, MCD, CCC-SLP

-Lori earned both her bachelor’s and Master’s degrees from Auburn University.
-Practicing since 2010, she is certified with both the American Speech Language Association as well as with the Georgia Speech-Language-Hearing Association.
+Lori earned both her Bachelor’s and Master’s degrees from Auburn University.
+Practicing since 2010, she is certified with both the American Speech-Language-Hearing Association as well as with the Georgia Speech-Language-Hearing Association.
 Lori is also certified in VitalStim Therapy (neuromuscular electrical stimulation) for the treatment of dysphagia (swallowing difficulties).
-Away from the office, Lori enjoys cooking, reading, being outdoors, and Auburn Football!
+Away from the office, Lori enjoys cooking, reading, being outdoors, and Auburn football!
 She is happily married, and they have one daughter and a chocolate Labrador named June.

 Mary Beth Pate, MS, CCC-SLP

-Mary Beth received a bachelor’s degree in Communication Sciences/Disorders from the University of South Florida in Tampa.
-She also obtained a Master’s degree in Speech/Language Pathology from USF in 2011.
-While earning her degree, she completed two externships.
-She learned from experienced clinicians at the Tampa General Hospital Rehabilitation Center while working with the adult population as well as with children at United Cerebral Palsy.
-In practice for five years, Mary Beth has been blessed by the Army with opportunities to gain experience in three different states working in private clinics, schools, and preschools.
-She has been “home” at Columbus Speech & Hearing Center for over three years.
-She is also a member of the American Speech and Hearing Association.
-Mary Beth is the proud wife of an Army Ranger and a mother to a sweet baby boy.
-Her little family is complete with an 8-year-old “fur baby,” a 115-lb.
-Alaskan Malamute, who enjoys the winters here in Georgia.
-In her free time, Mary Beth enjoys spending time with family, being outdoors, hiking, traveling, and being involved at church.
+Mary Beth earned both her Bachelor’s and Master's degrees in Speech-Language Pathology from the University of South Florida.
+Mary Beth has had opportunities to gain experience in three states working in private clinics, schools, and preschools.
+She has been "home" at Columbus Speech & Hearing Center for over four years.
+Mary Best is the wife of an Army Ranger, mother to a sweet boy as well as to an over-sized fur baby.
+In her free time, Mary Beth enjoys spending time with family, being outdoors, hiking, traveling, and being involved with church.

 Becky Speer, SLP, CCC